What's Different in California?

 Harassment Prevention Training

-NEW for 2019: Employers with five (5) or more employees, must provide 1 hour of harassment prevention training to all employees and two hours of harassment prevention training for all supervisors before January 1, 2020.
+Employers with five (5) or more employees, must provide 1 hour of harassment prevention training to all employees and a total of two hours of harassment prevention training for all supervisors before January 1, 2021.
 (In the past, only employers with 50 or more employees were required to provide training and only of supervisors.).
 The definition of a supervisor is broad and includes anyone with the authority to direct the work of others.

-If you hire temporary employees, for 2019, the training for temporary employees must be completed within six (6) months of hire - some employees might not be with your company that long.
+If you hire temporary employees, the training for temporary employees must be completed within six (6) months of hire—some employees might not be with your company that long.

 Temporary workers employed by a temporary agency must be trained by the temporary agency, not the client.